civetweb/civetweb/docs/Embedding.md

 There is no library, it is just a small set of files to compile in to the application.

+#### Regarding the INL file extension
+The *INL* file extension represents code that is statically included inline in a source file.
+Slightly different from C++ where it means "inline" code which is technically not the same as static code.
+Civetweb overloads this extension for the sake of clearity as opossed to having .c extensions on files that should not be directly compiled.

 #### Required Files

   1. HTTP Server API